The Most Extensive Lingopie Review [Full Feature Breakdown]

 You can for example learn Spanish using Italian as your base.
 But if you want to learn Russian you currently need to select English.

-The company is planing on adding more languages in the near future.
+The company is continuously adding more languages.

 A common misconception of Lingopie is that it uses only Netflix content for learning.